 The lockers on either side of the hallway were broken up by doors to classrooms and the hallway was cluttered with students traveling to and from their respective classes.
 Being a small school, it was never overly crowded, which was one of the reasons Kevin had chosen to travel all the way to Oregon to attend Blackwell Academy.
 He hated crowds, so the small town that supported the school didn’t bother him either even if sometimes the area felt like a forgotten speck of humanity.

 This didn’t bother him too often, but at times he felt very homesick and even regretted attending a remote yet prestigious school just because he liked taking pictures.
 It had seemed like an excellent idea especially since the incredibly famous Mark Jefferson had left New York just to teach at the school.
-Shaking his head and letting out an exasperated sigh Kevin easily maneuvered his way through his peers.
+Shaking his head and letting out an exasperated sigh, Kevin easily maneuvered his way through his peers.
 Returning to his dorm seemed like a solid plan since he didn’t have another class for quite some time.

 Most students would spend their time outside in small isolated groups between classes but in his few weeks at the school he really hadn’t made any friends.
 This wasn’t to say that people weren’t friendly with him because things were quite the opposite.
 He only had to put up with mild flak from the more aggressive students due to his Canadian nationality.
 His accent was readily apparent and he spoke clearly and concisely unlike most of the other students.
-Oftentimes he was accused of ‘speaking like an adult,’ but then he had never picked up on the local slang of his hometown of Sarnia Ontario and would probably never assimilate into the local culture, either.
+Oftentimes he was accused of ‘speaking like an adult,’ but then he had never picked up on the local slang of his hometown of Sarnia Ontario and would probably never assimilate into the local culture of Arcadia Bay, either.

 Even though he sometimes begrudged being different, the rest of the time he cherished it.
 Daily, in an almost semi-conscious manner, he would wear something that identified himself as Canadian.
 In the beginning, he had always carried his red Roots Canada backpack but due to his infrequent classes he had traded it out for the more professional look of his sturdy black laptop bag.
 He was, after all, an adult now, so why not look the part?